Martin JJ. Bucher

 02/2022 – 07/2022

-Course: Introduction to Visual Machine Perception for Architecture, Construction, and Facility Management (ACFM), given at the Department of Civil, Environmental and Geomatic Engineering (D-BAUG).
+Course: Introduction to Visual Machine Perception for Architecture, Construction, and Facility Management (ACFM), given at D-BAUG.

 • Research Assistant — UZH